 Courses that have as their major emphasis the integration of history, theory, aesthetics, and criticism.
-Performance and studio classes may be credited toward satisfaction of this subject area if their major emphasis is the integration of history, theory, and criticism (e.g., Dance History in Cultural Context, Film Art, History of Architecture, History of Modern Art, Multi-Cultural Theatre, Music History and Literature, The Jazz Experience).
+Performance and studio classes may be credited toward satisfaction of this subject area if their major emphasis is the integration of history, theory, aesthetics, and criticism (e.g., courses in dance history, film art, history of architecture, history of modern art, the history of or introduction to theatre, multicultural theatre, music history, the jazz experience, music theory and analysis).